 - What is the learner’s knowledge, skill and judgment related to the practice setting?

-- What are their scope of responsibilities, practice limitations and legislated authority?
+- What is the learner’s scope of responsibilities, practice limitations and legislated authority?

-- Have I advocated for an appropriate learning environment?
+- How am I advocating for an appropriate learning environment?

-- Have I clarified the learner’s and supervising nurse’s responsibilities?
+- Have I clarified the learner’s and nurse’s responsibilities?

-- Is the learner’s assignment appropriate for the educational experience’s goals and objectives?
+- Is the learner’s assignment appropriate for the learner’s goals and objectives?

-- Are necessary systems and resources in place to support the learner in a new environment (e.g., organizational policies, human resources, environmental resources)?
+- What necessary systems and resources are in place to support the learner in a new environment (e.g., organizational policies, human resources, environmental resources)?